-As of March 31, 2020, we had 59 full-time employees.
-On March 15, 2020, we entered into the Agreement and Plan of Merger and the Co-Promotion Agreement with Tetraphase Pharmaceuticals, Inc., or Tetraphase.
+As of June 30, 2020, we had 54 full-time employees.
+On March 15, 2020, we entered into the Agreement and Plan of Merger, or Merger Agreement, and the Co-Promotion Agreement with Tetraphase Pharmaceuticals, Inc., or Tetraphase.
 In connection with the Co-Promotion Agreement, we reduced the size of our commercial team to eliminate the overlap with the Tetraphase commercial team and reduce operating expenses.
 The restructuring resulted in the elimination of 30 positions, or approximately 33% of our workforce.
+On June 4, 2020 Tetraphase terminated the Merger Agreement pursuant to its terms and paid AcelRx a termination fee of approximately \$1.8 million.
+On July 28, 2020, Tetraphase was acquired by La Jolla Pharmaceutical Company.
+It is unclear what impact the acquisition may have on the Co-Promotion Agreement.

 We will need to retain and maintain our existing sales, managerial, operational, finance and other personnel and resources in order to continue the commercialization of DSUVIA and manage our operations.
 Our current infrastructure may be inadequate to support our strategy and our workforce reduction may be disruptive to our operations, may negatively affect our productivity, and constrain our commercialization activities.
 For example, our workforce reduction could yield unanticipated consequences, such as attrition beyond planned staff reductions, negative impact on employee morale and our corporate culture, or increase difficulties in our day-to-day operations and prevent us from successfully commercializing DSUVIA as rapidly as planned.
 If we encounter such unanticipated consequences, we may have difficulty retaining and attracting personnel.
 In addition, the implementation of any additional workforce or expense reduction programs may divert the efforts of our management team and other key employees, which could adversely affect our business.
 Furthermore, we may not realize, in full or in part, the anticipated benefits, savings and improvements in our cost structure from our cost reduction plan, due to unforeseen difficulties, delays or unexpected costs.
 If we are unable to realize the expected operational efficiencies and cost savings from the cost reduction plan, our operating results and financial condition would be adversely affected.